-BHSI Program for 2013
+BHSI Program for 2024

-Summary: Our program this year continues to rely on our Web site for outreach but includes work on improving helmet
+Summary: Our program this year continues to rely on our website for outreach and includes work on improving helmet

 2. Lab Testing

 We contract for testing by fully-accredited labs.
 In the past BHSI conducted a unique project

 to test helmets for possible damage by various commonly used consumer products

 .
 For 2017 we published our research on the effects of washing helmets in dishwashers